Middletown Historical Sketch

 One positive aspect was the building of a new library which included restoration of the former Erie station at James and Depot Streets.
 The new Middletown Thrall Library opened February 12, 1995.
 Horton Hospital merged with Arden Hill Hospital of Goshen in 2002 and became Orange Regional Medical Center.
 A new facility was built on East Main Street in the Town of Wallkill and the hospital on Prospect Avenue closed in 2011.
 Three years later, however, in 2014 Touro College of Osteopathic Medicine opened in the former hospital building, graduating its first class of physicians in 2018.

-Those interested in learning more about Middletown’s history are invited to stop by the Historical Society of Middletown and the Wallkill Precinct at 25 East Avenue opened Wednesdays from 1-4pm.
+Those interested in learning more about Middletown's history are invited to stop by the Historical Society of Middletown and the Wallkill Precinct at 25 East Avenue open Wednesdays from 1 to 4 pm.

 Middletown City Historian